Pure Recruitment Group Ltd

 - for candidates, new job opportunities which may be of interest to you; or

-You have the right to ask us not to process your personal data for marketing purposes at any time by contacting us at email@example.com.
+We shall, without charge, cease to use your personal data in direct marketing and/or provide your personal data for use in direct marketing if you so require.
+You have the right to ask us not to use or provide your personal data for direct marketing purposes at any time by contacting us at email@example.com.

 Links to third party sites